VirtualPlanetaryLaboratory/vplanet/README.md

 If you use this code to generate results used in any publication or conference contribution, please cite [Barnes, R. et al. (2020), PASP, 132, 24502](https://ui.adsabs.harvard.edu/abs/2020PASP..132b4502B/abstract).

 `VPLanet` development has been supported by NASA grants NNA13AA93A, NNX15AN35G, 80NSSC17K048, 13-13NAI7_0024, 80NSSC20K0229, and 80NSSC20K0261.
-We also acknowledge support from the University of Washington and the Carnegie Institute for Science.
+We also acknowledge additional support from the University of Washington, the Carnegie Institute for Science, and the Austrian Space Research Institude (IWF).

 Enjoy!

-© 2018-2024 The VPLanet Team.
+© 2018-2025 The VPLanet Team.